Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

 #disable_uboot_overlay_wireless=1
 disable_uboot_overlay_adc=1
 ```
+Exit and save the file.

+Restart `sudo shutdown -r now`

+We need to load the GPIO settings into the system to use them.

+`sudo nano /etc/rc.local`

+Copy the rc.local file contents into this editor.
+The rc.local file runs on boot.
+It uses the `config-pin` command to set the pins to the appropriate function (like GPIO or CAN)

+`sudo chmod 755 rc.local`

+Restart the system. `sudo shutdown -r now`.

+`sudo sh rc.local` should produce a series of relay clicks and leave the LED on.

 #### Autostart can0 and can1
 To bring up both CAN interfaces at boot change `/etc/network/interfaces` with the following commands